jklow/jssipReactDemo/README.md

 /call - Audio Call <br/>
 /video - Video call <br/>
 <br/>
 firstExpressServer.zip contains webservice code for login and registration, called by demo app.
-Modify databaseConfig to set connection properties
+Modify databaseConfig.js to set db connection properties and config.js to set ip for sip server
 ## Available Scripts

 In the project directory, you can run: